 Sea Grant by the Numbers 2015 (PDF download)

-Sea Grant is a national network of 33 university-based programs.
+Sea Grant is a national network of 34 university-based programs as well as the National Sea Grant Library.

 Sea Grant utilizes its network of professionals throughout the U.S. coastal and Great Lakes states as well as in Puerto Rico and Guam to accomplish its mission of enhancing the practical use and conservation of coastal, marine and Great Lakes resources in order to create a sustainable economy and environment.
 Sea Grant accomplishes its mission through research, extension and education.
 Sea Grant's current strategic focus areas include healthy coastal ecosystems, sustainable fisheries and aquaculture, resilient coastal economies, and environmental literacy and workforce management.